pnhowe/disks/templates.rst

 Making Templates
 ================

-The template consists of a few deinitiaions, a list of quiestions, some post question processing, and then building of the config file that will be stored in `/config_file`.
+The template consists of a few definitions, a list of questions, some post question processing, and then building of the config file that will be stored in `/config_file`.

 It is also possible to tweek the boot config file, if you do tweek the boot config file, make sure to pass `local_config` as a boot paramater, otherwise the init scripts will not read `/config_file`.